DkshLuvsDucks/FCS-Project-Social_Media_App/README.md

 - Never commit your `.env` file
 - Keep your JWT_SECRET secure
 - Regularly update dependencies for security patches
+- Change default admin credentials in production
+- Use strong passwords for all admin accounts

 ## Development Guidelines